Acrobat's new interface is a disaster

 • Unrecognizable icons that users can't figure out.

 Here are some comments from users.
-The complaints below are just the tiny tip of a giant iceberg of pain.
+The complaints below are just the tiny tip of a giant iceberg of pain that is growing daily.

 But the most thoughtful and direct comments are on another website for feedback directly to Adobe’s product development teams.
 See Acrobat UserVoice at https://acrobat.uservoice.com/forums/590923-acrobat-for-windows-and-mac/suggestions/47082691-ditch-the-2023-user-interface-in-acrobat